-- 2. The programme additionally entails a Master-thesis including a research project and/or a research internship in one of the sub-programmes under 2.1 a-e, with a study load of 30 EC. - 3.
-In addition, 10 EC must be earned as described in Article 2.6 of this appendix.
+2. The programme additionally entails a Master-thesis including a research project and/or a research internship in one of the sub-programmes under 2.1 a-e, with a study load of 30 EC.
+Further rules on form, content, timeline and grading of the Master-thesis can be found

+3. In addition, 10 EC must be earned as described in Article 2.6 of this appendix.